prosper-community/prosper-website-front-end/readme.md

 - Fire up the front-end and replicate bug
 - Fix bug on the front-end
 - Build for production
-- Copy necessary files / assets into the [Prosper CMS + Blog](https://github.com/prosper-community/prosper-website-cms-and-blog)
+- Copy necessary files / assets into the [Prosper CMS](https://github.com/prosper-community/prosper-website-cms)